aboulom/eap-cluster-standalone/README.md

 -----------------------------------------

 Before you install JBoss AS, you must first install a JDK.
-Any JDK can be used, such as Sun JDK, OpenJDK, IBM JDK, or JRocket etc. We chose Open JDK 7 for this tutorial.
+Any JDK can be used, such as Sun JDK, OpenJDK, IBM JDK, or JRocket etc. We chose OpenJDK 7 for this tutorial.

 1. Installing OpenJDK: